xrdocs/ncs5500/_tutorials/ncs5500-fabric-redundancy-tests.md

 ### 4-slot and 8-slot Chassis with FE3600 fabric and Jericho+ Line Cards

-4-slot: all 8 links from each Jericho+ NPU are connected to a single FE3600 per fabric card:
+4-slot: from the Jericho+ NPU's perspective, all 8 links are connected to a single FE3600 per fabric card:

 ![4slot-Jplus.png]({{site.baseurl}}/images/4slot-Jplus.png){: .align-center}

-8-slot: the 8 links from each Jericho+ NPU are split in 4+4 to the two FE3600s.
+8-slot: the 8 links from each Jericho+ NPU are split in 4+4 to the two FE3600s:

 ![8slot-Jplus.png]({{site.baseurl}}/images/8slot-Jplus.png){: .align-center}